 Common Knowledge Trust will be offering a webinar for future fathers.
 We’re asked all the time ‘Who is your market?’
 Future fathers … without a doubt.
 Fathers and mothers developed all the Birthing Better skills in the early 1970s.
 Something was changing in childbirth then.
 Fathers were coming into the birth.

 How did future fathers know what to do?
-Luckily there was Lamaze, The Bradley Method and Grantly Dick-Reid classes so couples practiced breathing and relaxation techniques.
-Unluckily Lamaze, Bradley and Dick-Reid focused only on normal birth, painless labor and less medical care.
-Well, these skills-based proved great for some fathers now going into the birth while the vast majority of families were left out.
+Luckily there was Lamaze, The Bradley Method, and Grantly Dick-Reid classes so couples practiced breathing and relaxation techniques.
+Unluckily Lamaze, Bradley, and Dick-Reid focused only on normal birth, painless labor, and less medical care.
+Well, these skills proved great for some fathers now going into birth while the vast majority of families were left out.

 - Not everyone wants or can have a natural birth.

 - A tiny percent of women have painless labors

 - And medical care was the ‘evidence-based practice’ of the maternity system